CheeseCake87/flask-imp/README.md

 pip install Flask-Launchpad
 ```

+This project imports Flask-Launchpad from a local directory, for testing, obviously.

 Flask-Launchpad is a small auto importer to import multiple blueprints and their routes.
 Can also handle multiple
 imports of flask_restx apis.